EtherLinux/Ether-Linux/README.md

 - [Donate](#donate)

 ### Building

+#### Method 1
-To get started, you need live-build from [Here](https://packages.debian.org/bullseye/live-build) or use apt
+To get started you need use pure debian 11 also live-build from [Here](https://packages.debian.org/bullseye/live-build) or use apt
 ```
 apt install live-build -y
 ```